CIT heists: Senzo Mchunu celebrates cops as they bust CIT suspects in EC

 - One suspect was killed, and six were wounded in a New Germany heist incident in KwaZulu-Natal in the same month

-- The police also searched for suspects involved in a CIT on the N2 after they blew up a van and killed one person in the process
+- In February 2025, the police also searched for suspects involved in a CIT on the N2 after they blew up a van and killed one person in the process

 - The police thwarted a cash-in-transit heist in Laudium, where they killed six suspects en route to a heist in February